MRCIEU/CheckSumStats/README.md

 # [1] 88
 ```

-The flag\_af\_conflicts function returns the proportion of SNPs with an
+The flag\_af\_conflicts function returns the number of SNPs with an
 allele frequency conflict and also the number of SNPs used for the
 comparison with the 1000 genomes super populations.
 In this example, all
 SNPs are flagged with a conflict, indicating that reported effect allele